bobthemighty/disconsulate/README.md

 Disconsulate is an opinionated wrapper for Consul's service discovery API.
 It's heavily inspired by [Consulite](https://www.npmjs.com/package/consulite) but has a few more tricks up its sleeve.

-It's built to have minimal dependencies and a tiny API.
+Disconsulate is built with 100% test coverage, minimal dependencies, and a tiny API.

 ## Installation